 The truth of the matter is, several symptoms for cold, flu and COVID-19 overlap.
 Chief among them are sore throat, runny nose, cough, headache and body aches.

 There are some more specific symptoms, though, that could signal your sickness is caused by COVID-19.
-Loss of taste and smell, for example, is a common warning sign of a coronavirus infection, even if some studies suggest it’s less common with the now-dominant BA.5 variant.
+Loss of taste and smell, for example, is a common warning sign of a coronavirus infection.

 “Especially if you don’t really have a runny or stuffy nose and you have this symptom, that probably is something that’s more specific for COVID,” says Albert Shaw, M.D., an infectious disease expert and professor of medicine at Yale School of Medicine.
 “And it’s one we would see less so in someone with a common cold or someone with influenza.”